nucypher/nucypher/docs/source/guides/worklock_guide.rst

     (nucypher)$ nucypher worklock claim --network <NETWORK> --provider <YOUR PROVIDER URI> --poa

-Once claimed, you can check that the stake was created correctly by running:
+Once claimed, you can check that the stake was created successfully by running:

 .. code::